SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression: Introduction

 To address this issue, we propose a segmentation-assisted multi-entropy models for lossless image compression (SEEC) framework as shown in Figure~\ref{fig:pipeline}.
 In our approach, we leverage semantic segmentation to guide the selection and adaptation of multiple entropy models, allowing for more accurate predictions of pixel value distributions.
 Specifically, the SEEC framework first performs feature extraction from the image and encodes the latent variables into bit streams.
 Subsequently, semantic segmentation is applied to identify different semantic regions within the image.
 Each region is then assigned a specific entropy model based on its unique characteristics, enabling the framework to capture the parameters of diverse distributions more effectively.
 Finally, the probability distributions of the pixel values are modeled using a multi-channel discrete logistic mixture likelihood, where the parameters of the mixture components are predicted by the corresponding entropy model.
 Our approach has been evaluated on several benchmark datasets.
 The results show that our SEEC framework, with segmentation assistance, achieves state-of-the-art compression performance.
-Our research provides novel insights into the potential of leveraging semantic segmentation to enhance image compression techniques.
 Our contributions are summarized as follows: \begin{itemize} \item We propose a segmentation-assisted multi-entropy model for lossless image compression, leveraging semantic segmentation to guide the selection and adaptation of multiple entropy models.
 This approach enables more precise predictions of pixel value distributions, significantly enhancing compression performance. \item We design a multi-channel discrete logistic mixture likelihood to predict the mixture coefficients for each channel of the image.
 This design allows our framework to effectively capture the parameters of diverse distributions, improving modeling accuracy. \item We propose a regions of interest (ROIs) coding strategy based on the segmentation masks, allowing for more efficient compression while maintaining lossless reconstruction of the interesting regions.

 \end{itemize}